aguirrerjg/Liferay-Travels-Front/README.md

 * Javascript and React JS.
 It is not necessary to have experience with the development of a React application but be familiar with some concepts.

 * GraphQL (queries and mutations).
 As before, it is not necessary to have experience but be familiar with some concepts.

+## Step 1: Start the React application

+In the root folder insert the following command: `npm install` (or `npm i` for less typing 😁)

+Start the app with the command `npm start`

+## Step 2: Get users

+Complete or uncomment the code necessary to make a request using Apollo.

+Use the comments `// Step 2.
+Get users` as a guide to navigate among the code.

+## Step 3: Get, create and delete trips

+Complete or uncomment the code necessary to make a request using Apollo.

+Use the comments `// Step 3.
+Get, create and delete trips` as a guide to navigate among the code.

+## Step 4: Get, create and delete stages

+Complete or uncomment the code necessary to make a request using Apollo.

+Use the comments `// Step 4.
+Get, create and delete stages` as a guide to navigate among the code.

+## Step 5: Filter trip by name

+Complete or uncomment the code necessary to make a request using Apollo.

+Use the comments `// Step 5.
+Filter trip by name` as a guide to navigate among the code.

+## Step 6: Actions
+Complete or uncomment the code necessary to make a request using Apollo.

+Use the comments `// Step 6.
+Actions` as a guide to navigate among the code.